gjcooper/IntCourses/courses/_WEBDATA201/modules/04-scrapy.md

 `cd` as required, then we can run:

 ~~~
-scrapy crawl mppaddresses
+scrapy crawl mpaddresses
 ~~~
 {: .source}

-Note that we can now use the name we have chosen for our spider (`mppaddresses`, as specified in the `name` attribute) to call it.
+Note that we can now use the name we have chosen for our spider (`mpaddresses`, as specified in the `name` attribute) to call it.
 This should produce the following result

 ~~~
-2016-11-07 22:28:51 [scrapy] INFO: Scrapy 1.3.2 started (bot: mppaddresses)
+2016-11-07 22:28:51 [scrapy] INFO: Scrapy 1.3.2 started (bot: mpaddresses)

 (followed by a bunch of debugging output ending with:)